MartinaGiron/R-Portfolio/README.md

 3. `Philippines-Health-Analysis` - Situating the Healthcare Status of the Philippines
    - `Data Cleaning and Joining` - Cleaning and Joining data collected from the Philippine Statistical Authority
    - `HCW by Regions Mapping` - Mapping number of government doctors per region
+4. `Philippines-AveTemp-Over-Time` - Animating the Average Temperature Change Over Time in the Philippines (overall and by region)